bbauska/W3Cx-3of5/README.md

 <h4>As an attribute of the <input type="submit" enctype=...> element</h4>

-Since HTML5, this attribute can also be used in <input type="submit"> input fields.
+Since HTML5, this attribute can also be used in &lt;input type="submit"&gt; input fields.

-If an <input type="submit"> field has this attribute, then, **when submitted using method=POST**, the browser will send the form content encoded with the method specified by the formenctype attribute.
-And this overrides the value of the enctype attribute specified in the <form enctype=...> element (or its default value, if not present).
+If an &lt;input type="submit"&gt; field has this attribute, then, <b>when submitted using method=POST</b>, the browser will send the form content encoded with the method specified by the formenctype attribute.
+And this overrides the value of the enctype attribute specified in the &lt;form enctype=...&gt; element (or its default value, if not present).

 <h4>Typical use</h4>